 - Finely chop all herbs and add them to the bowl with the butter.

 - Mince garlic as finely as possible and add it to the bowl.

-- Add the olive oil to the bowl if using and mix with a fork until all the herbs are evenly incorporated.
+- Add the olive oil to the bowl if using and mix until all the herbs are evenly incorporated.

-- Place in the refrigerator for at least four hours (or overnight if possible).
+- Refrigerate for at least four hours (or overnight if possible).

-- Serve on meats, vegetables, or whatever sounds good!
+- Serve on meats, vegetables, in rice, or whatever else sounds good!